freenas/freenas-docs/userguide/tn_vcenter.rst

 before the extent can be created.

-.. note:: Detailed explanations of each option are available in the :ref:`Extent Configuration Settings <iscsi_extent_conf_tab>` table.
+.. note:: Detailed explanations of each option are available in :ref:`Extent Configuration Settings <iscsi_extent_conf_tab>`.

 Click :guilabel:`OK` to save the settings and begin creating the extent.
-Once complete, click the :guilabel:`Refresh` button to repopulate the list of extents.
+Enter the data, then click the :guilabel:`Refresh` button to repopulate the list of extents.

 Highlight an extent in the list and click :guilabel:`Edit`.
 The :guilabel:`Edit Extent` window opens, which is the same as